mynonys/dresso/README.md

 be changed.
 In order to achieve this, ensure the same `unique_name` and `channel_constant` are used across all scripts which are meant to be compatible.

+Note that as a general rule, scripts will only be compatible when the "major version number" (number before the decimal point) is the same.
+If the major version is different, scripts may behave unpredictably.